arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 This chapter talks about discipline and habits.
 As usual, it starts stating that you may achieve success if you have self-discipline.
 Beyond what everyone says, Dan talks about how demonstrated self-discipline is **magnetic**.
 If you demonstrate that you have self-discipline (the same to self-esteem and self-control), your clients will have an unconscious preference on you, to give their money to you.

-Very successful people are secretly lazy and become exceptionally self-disciplined ouy of necessity.
+Very successful people are secretly lazy and become exceptionally self-disciplined out of necessity.
 Because some of them are their own boss, they can spend their time as please and because of this it's very important to be self-disciplined.

 Three steps to consistent successful achievement: **awareness**, **decision** and **action**.